 comedogenic ingredients: acne friendly oils

-The following oils are generally safe to use for acne as they are all 0 on the comedogenic scale, however, anyone can have a negative reaction to any ingredient, non pore clogging or not!
+The following oils are generally safe to use for acne as they are all very low on the comedogenic scale, however, anyone can have a negative reaction to any ingredient, non pore clogging or not!
 While it’s quite common for your skin to purge a little during the first two weeks of switching to oil cleansing or using natural beauty products, if your skin feels tight, irritated or dry then these oils aren’t right for you: